-Keyword Description Units MOC CSCALE_FACTOR The suggested (median) covariance scale factor, used to improve covariance realism by scaling the eigenvalues corresponding to the covariance for this object.
+Keyword Description Units МОС CSCALE_FACTOR The suggested (median) covariance scale factor, used to improve covariance realism by scaling the eigenvalues corresponding to the covariance for this object.
 A scale factor of one denotes a "realistic" covariance that fairly represents the actual error distribution.
-Data type = double.
-NOTE 1: The supplied one-sigma deviations get multiplied by CSCALE_FACTOR, while the covariance matrix must be multiplied by CSCALE_FACTOR 2 to scale the covariance appropriately as shown in n/a 0 Annex F. NOTE 2: If COLLISION_MAX_PC_METHOD = SCALE_COMBINED_COVAR, this scale factor is used when included with OBJECT1, and disregarded when included with OBJECT2.
+Data type = double. n/a 0 NOTE 1 - The supplied one-sigma deviations get multiplied by CSCALE_FACTOR, while the covariance matrix must be multiplied by CSCALE_FACTOR 2 to scale the covariance appropriately as shown in annex F. NOTE 2 - If COLLISION_MAX_PC_METHOD = SCALE_COMBINED_COVAR, this scale factor is used when included with OBJECT1, and disregarded when included with OBJECT2.
 CSCALE_FACTOR_MAX The maximum suggested covariance scale factor, used to improve covariance realism by scaling the eigenvalues corresponding to the covariance for this object.
-CSCALE_FACTOR 2 .
 A scale factor of one denotes a "realistic" covariance that fairly represents the actual error distribution.
-Data type = double. n/a 0 NOTE 1: The supplied one-sigma deviations get multiplied by, CSCALE_FACTOR_MAX while the covariance matrix must be multiplied by CSCALE_FACTOR_MAX2 to scale the covariance appropriately as shown in Annex F. NOTE 2: If COLLISION_MAX_PC_METHOD = SCALE_COMBINED_COVAR, this scale factor is used when included with OBJECT1, and disregarded when included with OBJECT2.
+Data type = double. n/a 0 NOTE 1 - The supplied one-sigma deviations get multiplied by, CSCALE_FACTOR_MAX while the covariance matrix must be multiplied by CSCALE_FACTOR_MAX2 to scale the covariance appropriately as shown in annex F. NOTE 2 - If COLLISION_MAX_PC_METHOD = SCALE_COMBINED_COVAR, this scale factor is used when included with OBJECT1, and disregarded when included with OBJECT2.
 SCREENING_DATA_SOURCE Free-text string specifying the source (or origin) of the specific orbital data for this object that was used in the screening. n/a 0 DCP_SENSITIVITY_VECTOR_P OSITION The drag consider parameter (DCP) sensitivity vectors map forward expected error in the drag acceleration to actual componentized position errors at TCA.
-Data type = double(3).
-See Annex F5 and reference [H19] for more information. m 0
+Data type = double(3), for example "2570.097065 2244.654904 6281.497978".
+(See annex F4 and reference [H19] for more information.) m 0

 Keyword Description Units MOC DCP_SENSITIVITY_VECTOR_V ELOCITY The drag consider parameter (DCP) sensitivity vectors map forward expected error in the drag acceleration to actual componentized velocity errors at TCA.
-Data type = double(3).
-See Annex F4 and reference [H19] for more information. m/s 0
+Data type = double(3), for example "4.418769571 4.833547743 -3.526774282".
+(See annex F4 and reference [H19] for more information.) m/s 0